dedenys/startup/notes.md

 - "You can make your files publicly available directly from S3"
 - "You can keep your files private and only accessible to your application"

+# Data Services

+# Authorization Services

+Web applications need to store user's data and support credentials for each user.
+You must **authenticate** a user by asking for information  (email/passworld) then store an **authentication token** via a cookie.

+Other things to consider:

+> "In an attempt to remove the complexity of authentication and authorization from your application, many service providers and package developers have created solutions that you can use.
+Assuming that you are using a trusted, well-tested service this is an attractive option because it removes the cost of building, testing, and managing that critical infrastructure yourself."

+> "Authorization services often use standard protocols for authenticating and authorizing.
+These include standards such as OAuth, SAML, and OIDC.
+Additionally, they usually support concepts like Single Sign On (SSO) and Federated Login.
+Single sign on allows a user to use the same credentials for multiple web applications.
+For example, you can log in to GitHub using your Google credentials.
+Federated login allows a user to log in once, and then the authentication token is reused to automatically log the user in to multiple websites.
+For example, logging in to Gmail allows you to also use Google Docs and YouTube without logging in again."

 ### end